Possible coup underway in Sudan with government ministers arrested by military group | DW | 25.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Military forces have arrested at least four Cabinet ministers and a civilian from the ruling council.
+Military forces have arrested most cabinet ministers pro-government party leaders.
 Sudan's main pro-democratic political group called on people to take to the streets against a "coup."

-Four Sudanese ministers and one civilian member of the ruling sovereign council were arrested, government sources said early Sunday.
+Most of Sudan's cabinet ministers and pro-government party leaders have been arrested, government sources said early Sunday.

+"Civilian members of the transitional sovereign council and a number of ministers from the transitional government have been detained by joint military forces," said a statement by the information ministry.

 The Sudanese Al Hadath news channel reported, citing unnamed sources, that Sudanese Prime Minister Abdallah Hamdok was also placed under house arrest after unidentified military forces besieged his house on Sunday.
 Media reports and photos circulating online showed men in uniforms stationed outside his residence.